andrestenesaca/andrestenesaca/README.md

 - 👀 I’m interested in Artifical Intelligence & Machine Learning
 - 🌱 I’m currently learning Object Orientated Programming
 - 💞️ I’m looking to collaborate on OOP and A.I projects
-- 📫 How to reach me atenesaca21@gmail.com
+- 📫 How to reach me: atenesaca21@gmail.com
-- 😄 Pronouns: He/Him
 - ⚡ Fun fact: I am a Madrista & love futbol

 <!---